CAYdenberg/monacle/README.md

 1. `cp config_sample.js config.js`

-1. Open config.js in a text eidtor.
+1. Open config.js in a text editor.
 Enter a port (usually 3000) and leave env as `development`.
 Enter a random secret key (I use one from https://api.wordpress.org/secret-key/1.1/salt/) and your Mongo connection information (e.g. `localhost:27017/data`).

 1. Run `gulp build` to build resources.